 Surge Guard is another well-established brand.
 It is part of the company Southwire.
 It started off with just one enthusiastic electrician.
 Now produces half of the copper rod wire around the world.

-They have a similar selection of surge protectors as Progressive Industries but generally cheaper.
+They have a similar selection of surge protectors as Progressive Industries but are generally cheaper.

 Camco is not as well known as the previous two companies.
 Nevertheless, it does provide excellent products at very sensible prices.